se-edu/se-book/javaTools/javaFXBasic/part01/part01.md

 <img src="{{baseUrl}}/javaTools/javaFXBasic/part01/images/design-scene-builder-table-anchors.png" height="250" />
 <p/>

-4. Go to the menu `Preview` :arrow_right: `Show Preview in Window` to see whether the layout configuration is done correctly.
+4. Go to the menu `Preview` &rarr; `Show Preview in Window` to see whether the layout configuration is done correctly.
 Try resizing the window.
 The `TableView` should resize together with the window as it is anchored to the borders.

 5. Change the column text (under Properties) to "First Name" and "Last Name".